-- 1 From the home screen, select ∨. - 2 Scroll down to the last item in the list, and select • •. - 3 Scroll down to the last item in the list, and select • •. - 4 Scroll down to the eighth item in the list, and select • •. - 5 Scroll down to your language, and select • •.
+- 1 Select - 2 Scroll down to the last item in the list, and select it. - 3 Scroll down to the seventh item in the list, and select it. - 4 Select your language.

 Setting Your Elevation

 If you have accurate elevation data for your present location, you can manually calibrate the altimeter on your device.